 Most teeth whitening products on the market work chemically using a variant of hydrogen peroxide to break apart stain particles, said Fung.

 Strips, trays, pens and gels all have differing levels of peroxide, added Sonya Krasilnikov, dentist and co-founder of Dental House, but those with more concentrated forms tend to have better and faster results.
 Opalescence Go's pre-filled trays, which contain 15 percent peroxide, can be a good option, she said.
 The pack comes with 10 trays, which only need to be worn for 15 to 20 minutes thanks to their high concentration of peroxide.

-Pens typically aren't the most effective tool, Fung said, because the formula doesn't stay on your teeth long enough for significant whitening to occur.
-However, he said, this option can be great for removing surface stains, like those left over from a recent glass of red wine or coffee, in a pinch.
+Whitening pens typically aren't the most effective tool, Fung said, because the formula doesn't stay on your teeth long enough for significant change to occur.
+However, he said, this option from Colgate can be great for removing surface stains, like those left over from a recent glass of red wine or coffee, in a pinch.
 According to the brand, it's enamel-safe and won't cause sensitivity.